 1. Unified View of Contacts

 CRM software organizes all your contacts in one place.
-You don’t need to maintain spreadsheets for the same because the tool comes with a dedicated interface giving you all your contact details in one place.
+Thus, you don’t need to maintain spreadsheets for the same because the tool comes with a dedicated interface giving you all your contact details in one place.

 Besides contact details, your CRM software also contains all your customer interactions, including call recordings, emails, texts, and chats.
-You also get details about how your customers are engaging with your business, such as their activities on your website or if they have downloaded any marketing material.
+You also get details about how your customers engage with your business, such as their activities on your website or if they have downloaded any marketing material.